 Social networks are the way people connect.
-Like other mediums, communicating through Facebook and Twitter has both positive and negative potential.
+Like other means of communication, Facebook and Twitter have both positive and negative potential.

 But how should Church leaders use networks like Facebook and Twitter?
-Since the words of a leader carry more weight, they should be weighed more carefully –especially when offered publicly for all to read.
+Since the words of a leader carry more weight, they should be weighed more carefully — especially when offered publicly.

 - Announce events and teaching themes